Can women be brilliant? Little girls are not so sure.

 "There isn't anything about the game itself that becomes less interesting for girls, but rather it's the description of it as being for kids that are really, really smart."

 It is still unclear where the stereotypes come from.
 Parents, teachers and peers and the media are the usual suspects, Cimpian said.
-But it is evident action must be taken so these biases don't curtail girls' professional aspirations.
-"Instil the idea that success in any line of work is not an innate ability, whatever it is, but rather putting your head down, being passionate about what you are doing," Cimpian said.
+But it is evident that action must be taken so that these biases don't curtail girls' professional aspirations.
+"Instill the idea that success in any line of work is not an innate ability, whatever it is, but rather putting your head down, being passionate about what you are doing," Cimpian said, adding that exposure to successful women who can serve as role models also helps.